 When your finances are a bit messy or disorganized or not totally thought out, there’s definitely going to be stress involved.
 I didn’t fully realize how much this issue of not thinking out my one-off expenses was really taking a toll on me until I finally sat down and calculated it all out.
 Now that I have, I leave the tab open on my computer so I can easily refer to it frequently (along with my other main budgeting spreadsheets), and I’ve gotten a lot of peace of mind from must knowing more or less what I can likely expect for the year.

-If you’d rather just have the editable version that you can customize for your own use, you can purchase that HERE.
+If you want an editable version of the spreadsheet I use that you can customize for your own use, you can purchase that HERE.

 Drop a comment below with your own experiences managing one-off expenses and how you choose to budget for them, and don’t hesitate to ask any questions you might have!